BLACK SADDLE

 Yurts

-Yurts are traditional shepherd yurts rather than tourists yurts so everyone will sleep in a single yurt with your sleeping mat and bag.
-You are welcome to pitch your tent for more privacy.
+One night we will share a traditional shepherd yurt.
+Everyone will sleep in a single yurt with your sleeping mat and bag.

 Guest House